 We’re kicking off a new blog series here at Soundview Dental Arts!
 For the rest of 2019, we will be highlighting different autoimmune diseases bimonthly and discussing their impacts on oral health, and vice versa.
-Autoimmune diseases are wide ranging diseases that affect many systems of the body but commonly, the diseases cause the body to begin attacking its own cells wreaking havoc and causing painful and sometimes debilitating symptoms.
+Autoimmune diseases are wide-ranging diseases that affect many systems of the body but commonly, the diseases cause the body to begin attacking its cells wreaking havoc and causing painful and sometimes debilitating symptoms.
 Over 23.5 million people in the United States alone suffer from at least one autoimmune disease; this is seen more often in women than me.
 It has been hypothesized that hormonal changes may be playing a role.
-This month we’ll be starting the series off taking a look at the impact of Rheumatoid Arthritis (RA) on oral health.
+This month we’ll be starting the series off by taking a look at the impact of Rheumatoid Arthritis (RA) on oral health.

 In 2008, a German study found that patients with RA were 8 times more likely to develop periodontal disease.
 The study noted that poor oral hygiene alone did not explain such a significant increase leading us to look deeper into the cellular level of disease.

 The oral tissue with periodontal disease and joints with RA have some similarities.
-As we well know, the inflammation of periodontal disease causes destruction of the bone and tissue surrounding the teeth.
+As we well know, the inflammation of periodontal disease destroys the bone and tissue surrounding the teeth.
 In correlation to joints, inflammation also causes the breakdown of joints and pain associated with RA.
 Many of the same proinflammatory proteins were found in both diseases (Tumor Necrosis Factor (TNF), Interleukin-1, and Interleukin-6).
 A different study from Israel also found that genetics may play a role in elevated risk for RA.

-The current and growing knowledge surrounding these things lead to a better understanding of the entire disease process.
+The current and growing knowledge surrounding these things leads to a better understanding of the entire disease process.
 One of the early markers of RA is the increase of antibodies to citrullinated peptides.
 Citrullination is the scientific term, for a change in cell structure that leads it to be seen as a foreign entity to the body and helps the body to release anti-cyclic citrullinated (anti-CCP) antibodies.
-These antibodies then attack the cells thought to be foreign, even though they are in fact cells of the body.
+These antibodies then attack the cells thought to be foreign, even though they are cells of the body.
 The link to periodontal disease is in bacteria.
 It was found that at least one strain of bacteria commonly associated with periodontal disease causes the process of citrullination.
-A study in 2009 concluded that due to these facts, certain oral bacteria could be the cause of RA and/or that periodontal disease may be inducing the disease process of RA.
+A study in 2009 concluded that due to these facts, certain oral bacteria could be the cause of Rheumatoid Arthritis and/or that periodontal disease may be inducing the disease process of RA.